 Are you looking to run a new personal best?
 Do you see someone else running a time that you dream about, but unsure you are capable?
 Rest assured, you are already well capable of all of this and more.

-The biggest obstacle is to grow consistent and with that, become tenacious in every thought and action to get good at it.
+The biggest obstacle is to grow consistent and become tenacious in every thought and action to get good at it.

 Running isn’t easy for many people.
 Some swear by the fact that they are not runners.
 It is tragic.

-You can become tenacious in running, having that desire, that attitude to not be pulled apart by your thoughts, by reprogramming your mind to think as though there are no impossibilities.
+You can become tenacious in running.
+Reprogram your mind to think as though there are no impossibilities.

 Setting Limits On Yourself Is Unnecessary

 Think about it.
-How many times have you and I placed a stress on ourselves that totally sapped us dry of energy and for what?
+How many times have you and I placed a stress on ourselves?
 We worry about things that usually never come true in the first place.